 The Company has negotiated debt settlement agreements with all related parties and creditors.
 The outstanding debts with creditors were totally extinguished through reduction of current debt from approximately \$187,779 to \$130,000 and the issuance of shares on a post-consolidation basis.
-The company has agreed to settle the reduced amount of the debt in exchange for the issuance of an aggregate of 650,000 post-consolidated common shares.
+The Company settled the reduced amount of the debt in exchange for the issuance of an aggregate of 650,000 post-consolidated common shares.
 The debt settlement was based on a deemed price of \$0.20 per share on a post-consolidated basis.
-The Company accounted a gain on settlement of debt from related parties of \$79,958 (accrued liabilities) during the quarter.
+The Company accounted a gain on settlement of debt from related parties of \$79,958 (accrued liabilities) during the year ended February 28, 2017.